Table of Contents

 - debt slavery

 - attacking education

 - voter suppression

 - and so much more

-… so that you do not have the time, emotional energy, or education to understand the issues and to cast an educated vote.
-But this is a feature of the system, the way it is intended to work as a tool of control.
+…so that you do not have the time, emotional energy, or education to understand the issues, and to cast an educated vote.
+But, this is NOT a bug in the system; this is a feature of the system, the way it is intended to work as a tool of control.

 By falling prey to Lesser of THE Two-Evils Voting WE act as the most powerful intellectual, emotional, and conversational barrier which greatly limits our ability to educate ourselves, to have meaningful discussions, and to actually cast an educated vote.
 We are the most powerful force creating our own enslavement and victimization.